Edward9292/CartoonGAN/README.md

 # CartoonGAN
 In recent years, the field of computer vision and image processing has seen significant advancements, particularly in generative models.
 One such development is CartoonGAN, a generative adversarial network (GAN) that transforms real-world images into cartoon-like representations.
+The goal of this project is to understand the details of CartoonGAN, recreate it, and attempt to optimize the model.

 ![test3.png](https://raw.githubusercontent.com/Edward9292/CartoonGAN/main/Images/test/transformed_test3.jpg)
 ![result_test3.png](https://raw.githubusercontent.com/Edward9292/CartoonGAN/main/Images/test/result_test3.png)